Omnirobotic/tech-interview/README.md

 - ...

 ## Get Started
 - Clone this Git repository.
+The pc you are using should have GitBash and Source Tree.
-- Create a feature branch named 'feature/<YourName>'
+- Create a feature branch named 'feature/\<YourName>'
 - Modify/Code/Debug/Implement/Hack ...
+Do your stuff
-- Push your version.
+- Push your branch.

 ---